dhineshp565/Glaesserella_parasuis_typing/README.md

 # Glaeserella parasuis whole genome assembly and typing pipeline

 Pipeline for whole genome assembly and analysis of Glaserella parasuis.
-Works only for Oxford Nanopore reads

-## Pipeline is based on this paper
+Works only for Oxford Nanopore reads.
+Serotyping is based on this paper https://doi.org/10.1128/jcm.01991-15 and https://doi.org/10.1128/jcm.02464-16